Abu Dhabi might have a reputation as a luxurious and rich city, laden in gold leaf tea and fine pearls, but is it really

-Relative to other countries around the world, Abu Dhabi’s buses and taxis are not overly expensive, but this may depend on how far out of the city you choose to stay.
+Relative to other countries around the world, Abu Dhabi’s taxis and buses are not overly expensive, but this may depend on how far out of the city you choose to stay.

-The minimum cab fare is 12 AED, which includes 5 AED flagfall (10 AED if booked) and 1.82 AED per kilometre.
+The minimum cab fare in Abu Dhabi is 12 AED, which includes 5 AED flagfall (10 AED if booked) and 1.82 AED per kilometre.

 Public transport in Abu Dhabi requires a Hafilat card which can be picked up from Abu Dhabi Central Bus Station for 5AED.
 (NB, this is different to the Nol Card you need in Dubai).
 Inner-city bus journeys vary from 2AED to 4AED, depending on the length of your journey.

 How expensive is shopping?

 Abu Dhabi has plentiful large shopping malls packed full of international brands that attract shoppers from around the region.
 You can get pretty much any international clothing or accessory brand you could imagine, but at a premium to what you would expect to pay in Europe or the US, for example.

 Bargains can be had by seeking out smaller shopping centres and souks, albeit these are nowhere near on the scale of what you will find in Dubai.

 What do activities cost in Abu Dhabi (and how can I save money?)

-You may be surprised just how many of Abu Dhabi’s activities are free or cheap– look to balance these with the paid activities to keep your budget under control.
+You may be surprised just how many of Abu Dhabi’s activities are free or cheap– look to balance these with paid activities to keep your budget under control.